The Workplace Design for Peak Human Performance

 Peter Haigh, CEO, Mintel

 After an early career in advertising, Peter joined Mintel in 1996 as Marketing Director and progressed to becoming CEO in 2005.
 Mintel was formed in 1972 it is now the world’s leading market intelligence agency with offices worldwide, offering clients a unique perspective on the consumer landscape and helping them navigate it.
-Mintel’s move from offices near the Barbican to St Pauls in 2011 delivered a sociable, fun and lively office which was dubbed the “coolest office in the world” by some bloggers.
+Mintel’s move from offices near the Barbican to St Pauls in 2011 delivered a workplace design that was sociable, fun and lively.
+The workplace design was dubbed the “coolest office in the world” by some bloggers.
 This ethos has been carried into the latest building opened around the corner to accommodate further growth in the company.

-Colombine is a multi-skilled Human Factors specialist, with a proven track record of utilising qualitative methods to effectively deliver human-centred solutions.
-She has a PhD in Human Interaction and has a keen ability to research and understand how design affects interactions between humans.
-At AWA she has worked with Interserve and is a key contributor to the various elements of our Performance Innovation Network.
+Colombine is a multi-skilled Human Factors specialist, with a proven track record of utilising qualitative methods to effectively deliver human-centred solutions in regards to workplace design.
+She has a PhD in Human Interaction and has a keen ability to research and understand how workplace design affects interactions between humans.
+At Advanced Workplace Associates she has worked with Interserve and is a key contributor to the various elements of our Performance Innovation Network.

 Suzanne Brewer, Suzanne Brewer Architects